-Following the lifting of the Cease and Desist Order in 2018, the Cayman Islands Monetary Authority "the Authority" conducted an on-site inspection of Sagicor Life of the Cayman Islands Ltd in 2020.
-The Authority's 2020 report outlined specific action items, which the Business has been actively working to complete.
-Approximately 97% of the items have been cleared.
+Following the lifting of the Cease-and-Desist Order in 2018, the Cayman Islands Monetary Authority "the Authority" conducted a scheduled on-site inspection of Sagicor Life of the Cayman Islands Ltd in 2021.
+All items have since been resolved by the Company.
+The company is now awaiting confirmation that all matters have been closed to the satisfaction of the Authority.